cloudiator/colosseum/documentation/api/entities/PortRequired.md

 ***

-## DELETE /api/communication/{communication_id}
+## DELETE /api/portReq/{portReq_id}

 ### Description
-Deletes the communication entity identified by the given id.
+Deletes the required port entity identified by the given id.

 ### Request Parameters

 Parameter        | Description
 ---------------- | ----------------------------------------------------------
-communication_id | The id of the communication.
+portReq_id | The id of the required port.

 ### Response Codes